timurozkul/Spark-Ada-Projects/readMe.txt

-These are projects from my Swansea University using Spark Ada
+These are projects have been built with Ada programming language and SPARK subset.
+These were assignments from Swansea Universirty Critical Systems module for my Masters program.
+This module introduces techniques for developing critical systems, especially safety critical systems.
+These assignments are suppose to simulate critical infrastructure programs.